Frequently Asked Questions

 Note: If you are accessing the online system for the first time, click Create a new Account to set up your user ID and password.
 Please note that your user ID will be your email address.

 If you previously registered using the online process, please log in using your original user name and password.
 You will not need to create a new account.

-How can I send a copy of my Part I and/or Part II examination scores to a state board, federal agency, hospital or institution?
+How can I send a copy of my Part I, II, and/or Part III examination scores to a state board, federal agency, hospital, or institution?

 Federation of Podiatric Medical Boards

 Germantown, MD 20874-1979

 Telephone: (202) 810-3762

 How much does the National Board charge to register for the exams?

 The Part I, II (written), and III exam fee is $925 for each exam.
 The Part II CSPE exam fee is $1,230.

 The current exam dates and deadlines can be found here.